 - Test Connection: Click on this button to test our connection.

 From the above screenshot, you can observe that we selected Windows Authentication to connect with the SQL Server instance (SURESH).
 In real-time, you have to select the Use SQL Server Authentication option and provide the valid credentials given by your Admin person.
 So let us provide the same here to show you how it works.

 Click on the Test Connection button provided below to check whether the connection is successful or not.

-Click the ok button to finish configuring the SQL Server Management Object Connection Manger.
+Click the ok button to finish configuring the SQL Server Management Object Connection Manager.

-From the above screenshot, you can see we successfully created SMO Connection Manager in SSIS.
+From the screenshot above, we successfully created SMO Connection Manager in SSIS.